What’s with waterproofing behind tile … isn’t tile waterproof?

 We often hear homeowners asking why go to all the time & expense of waterproofing behind the tile when creating a full tiled shower or tub surround … “My buddy sealed the grout and put silicon along the bottom of his shower so isn’t it waterproof?”

 In a word, nope!
 There is a common misconception that tile sealer is for waterproofing of porous tile (eg. slate & marble) & grout.
 The purpose of tile sealer is actually to help prevent the grout or porous tile from being stained by dirt, soap scum, etc as well as to bring out the natural tones and add some sheen with products such as slate.
 Whether sealed or not, water can and will still penetrate grout.
-You may not imagine this to be very significant, but if you consider the number of gallons of water being used in a typical shower per day over a couple of years then this often will lead to significant problems behind the tile … damage you cannot see until too late.
+You may not imagine this to be very significant, but if you consider the number of gallons of water being used in a typical shower per day over a couple of years then this often will lead to significant problems behind the tile … the damage you cannot see until too late.

 Given the expense of creating a full tiled shower or tub surround this is something most homeowners would like to see last at least 10 years, so it is well worth ensuring that your contractor uses products and techniques intended to prolong the life of the finished product.
 We always tell clients that they should only expect to redo one of our showers when they want to change the look/style and not because it is falling apart.

 Water will penetrate behind the tile … this we can guarantee.
 What then happens to it and where it goes depends on whether short-cuts were taken during the install or not.
-In the worse case you may find regular drywall behind the tile … this is a mould party waiting to happen.
-Even if concrete board has been used, this is still a porous material and needs to be water-proofed.
+In the worse case, you may find regular drywall behind the tile … this is a mould party waiting to happen.
+Even if a concrete board has been used, this is still a porous material and needs to be water-proofed.